 Payment for a van or specially equipped van or vehicle to take the accident victim to and from their medical appointments.

 You can obtain these insurance benefits benefits by filing a written Application for No-Fault Benefits with the proper no-fault insurance company that has priority for paying your claims.
 Your own insurance agent, or the adjuster assigned to your claim, should promptly provide it to you.
+If you are confused about which insurance company is responsible for your benefits, call us and we will make that determination for you.
+Many times an insurance company will not accept responsibility for the claim even though it is the proper insurer.

-There is a time limit for filing your Michigan No-Fault Insurance Claim.
+There is a time limit for filing your Michigan No-Fault Insurance claim.
 You must file a written Application for No-Fault Benefits with the proper insurance company within one year of the date of the accident.
 If you fail to do so, you will not be able to obtain No-Fault Benefits.

 Written claims for wage loss benefits, medical expenses, household services, and other no-fault benefits must be sent to the proper insurance company within one year of the date of the expense.
 If you fail to do so, you will not be able to obtain recovery or reimbursement of the claim or expense.